Voter identification laws: United Kingdom

-A voter ID trial was held for the 2018 United Kingdom local elections by the national Conservative government.
+A voter ID trial was held for the 2018 United Kingdom local elections by the then Conservative government.
 Voters in five local authorities in England (Bromley, Gosport, Swindon, Watford and Woking) were required to show ID before voting.
 The legal basis for the trial was contested, but upheld in R (on the application of Coughlan) v Minister for the Cabinet Office.

 Voter ID legislation was part of the 2021 Queen's Speech.
 In 2022, the Conservative government passed the Elections Act 2022.
 The Act introduces voter photo identification for in-person voting to Great Britain for the first time.
 The requirement applies to UK general elections, English local elections, and police and crime commissioner elections in England and Wales.

 In June 2023, the UK Electoral Commission found that 14,000 people were turned away from voting during the local elections in May for not having a required form of ID.
 The Commission stated that there were "concerning" signs that voters with disabilities, unemployed people and people from particular ethnic groups could be disproportionately affected by the new ID rules.
 The Commission also carried out separate polling which found that 4% of people who did not vote did not because of the new ID rules; it estimated that at least 400,000 people could not or chose not to vote due to the new ID rules.